cosmos/sdk-tutorials/tutorials/1-tech-terms/index.md

 gRPC uses HTTP2 for transport and Protocol Buffers (Protobuf) to encode data. gRPCs have a single specification, which makes all gRPC implementations consistent.

-### gRPC and Cosmos
+### gRPC and Interchain

-In Cosmos, gRPCs are transmission control protocol (TCP) servers with Protobuf and are used for data encoding.
+In the Interchain Stack, gRPCs are transmission control protocol (TCP) servers with Protobuf and are used for data encoding.
 The default port is `9090`.

 <HighlightBox type="info">